1j01/textual-paint/README.md

 Ctrl+V does not work to paste, but **Edit > Paste** does work.
 It may be possible to unbind Ctrl+V to fix this, see [this issue](https://github.com/microsoft/terminal/issues/11267).

+Running in Powershell, there seems to be a bug where the powershell prompt will be active at the same time as the TUI, and commands can be typed and run, and the output will be interwoven with the TUI.
+Running a second instance of Textual Paint even causes oscillation between both instances as they redraw the screen.
+I would recommend using Command Prompt (not the app, but the shell) inside Windows Terminal instead, available in the new tab dropdown menu.

 Textual Paint will not work properly with the old Windows console (`conhost.exe`), which lacks emoji/Unicode support and true color support.

 ### VS Code